Dewiliaa/FSDP_Team3/README.md

 #### Lavaniya
 - Did some of the buttons and styling

+### Dewi
+- Did the create template page.
+- Little help with DynamoDB.

 ### Ad Creation Page (Done by Dewi, Lavaniya):
 #### Lavaniya
 - Added s3 button and library panel, some parts of template editor

+### Dewi
+- Added elements such as shapes, enter texts, able to change font and size, colors.
+- Added function buttons such as Undo, Redo, Delete, Bring to Front, Send to Back, and Lock.
+- Configure library panel CORs issue to drag and drop newly saved images in S3 buckets.
+- Styling for edit template page.

 ### Library Page (Done by Garrett, Aaron):
 #### Aaron